EAA Launches Turn-Back Study

 Key Takeaways:

-• The Experimental Aircraft Association (EAA) has established a team to study the safety of 180-degree turn-backs to the runway after engine failure on takeoff, prompted by NTSB reports on general aviation accidents.
+• The Experimental Aircraft Association (EAA) has formed a team to study 180-degree turn-back maneuvers following engine failures on takeoff, aiming to enhance aviation safety.

-• The study will focus on critical aspects such as pilot reaction, stall awareness and prevention, judgment in turn-back scenarios, and the suitability of this maneuver for various aircraft types.
+• The study will investigate pilot reactions, stall awareness and recovery, appropriate judgment in such scenarios, and the feasibility of the maneuver across different aircraft types.

 See a mistake?
 Contact us.